sandialabs/snl-quest/README.md

 So far, this issue has been observed on a variety of laptops of both Windows and OSX varieties.
 Our suggestion is to disable OS level scaling or to connect to an external display and try to launch QuESt on it.

-> How do I update QuESt?

-If you cloned the GitHub repository, you can execute a `git pull` command in the terminal/cmd while in the root of the QuESt directory.
-If you haven't modified any source code, there should be no conflicts.
-The master branch of the repository is reserved for release versions and is the most stable.

-If you downloaded an archive of the master branch or a release version archive, you can download the latest release version as if it were a fresh install.
-You can drag and drop your old data directory so that you do not have to download all the data again if you would like.
-You can also move your `/quest.ini` file to migrate your settings.

 > Are there any help tutorials/manuals/etc. for QuESt?

 We strive to make QuESt as lightweight and intuitive to use as possible through its design.
 In version 1.2.f, we integrated additional help carousels within QuESt to provide additional details throughout the software.
 We currently do not intend to make a comprehensive manual but may share presentation materials such as mini tutorials that may be of interest.

-Additionally, we aim to compile the publications and technical writings on which QuESt is based.
+> I want to know more about how the algorithms work/how the results are computed.

+Please see the [references](#references) for relevant publications describing the models that were implemented into QuESt.
+As we further develop the API and documentation, we will aggregate formulation details in those documents.

+> I'm interested in a tool/capability that is not currently in QuESt.

+Feel free to drop us a line!
+User feedback helps shape our development goals and priorities and we would welcome hearing what users would like to have.

 ### QuESt Data Manager
 <a id="faq-data-manager"></a>